I Tried Julia Fox's Graphic Eyeliner & Everyone I Know Had Something To Say

 When I showed my boyfriend a picture of the makeup look I was going to recreate this week, his response was blunt but warranted: "WTF."

-You see, this week, nothing (or, more accurately, no one) has set tongues wagging quite like new couple Ye (formerly Kanye West) and Uncut Gems star Julia Fox.
-Their presence at Paris Fashion Week has been a whirlwind of matching outfits including head-to-toe denim, leather and a rather freaky face mask.
+You see, this week, nothing (or, more accurately, no one) has set pop-culture news outlets off quite like new couple Ye (formerly Kanye West) and Uncut Gems star Julia Fox.
+Their presence at Paris Fashion Week has been a whirlwind of matching outfits including head-to-toe denim, leather, and a rather freaky face mask.
 But it wouldn't be fair not to mention Julia's traffic-stopping makeup.
 In fact, I'd argue that it stole the limelight at every single show.

 Advertisement